flaab/picara-php-framework/README.md

 ### Check the installation

 Point your browser to http://localhost/picara-php-framework/htdocs.

+### Install any missing libraries
 If some modules or libraries are missing, you'll be informed.

 ## Deployment